 - Who the brand is trying to help

-For some brands, this can look like a mission statement or brand identity; sometimes it's called a brand promise.
+Additionally, for some brands, this can include a mission statement or brand identity; sometimes it's called a brand promise.

 Let's look at Chobani, for example: